-After preschools, Elementary schools are the very first section of compulsory education for every child.
+After preschools, elementary schools are the very first section of compulsory education for every child.
 The primary goal of such schools is to establish a strong academic foundation.
-Moreover, primary education has been made compulsory for all children of age group 6 to 14 years under The Right to Education Act (RTE) 2009.
+Moreover, primary education has been made compulsory for all children of the age group 6 to 14 years, under The Right to Education Act (RTE) 2009.
 This in turn has led to an increase in the demand of schools in India.
 So, starting a primary school can prove to be a fruitful enterprise for the aspiring entrepreneurs.

 Here is a step-by-step procedure that will help you to register a primary school in India.

 The above steps will guide you through the entire process of opening a primary school.
 However, if you feel inexperienced and the procedure seems to be a hurdle for you, then you may resort to taking franchise from an already existing educational institution.
 SHEMFORD – India’s fastest growing chain of schools, offers lucrative franchise opportunities.
 So, to get associated with SHEMFORD, click here to fill the simple Franchise Application Form.